FID-Biodiversity/vl-to-ojs-exporter/README.md

 [Templates]
 # Here are some OJS default labels.
 You may change them as needed.
 Please note, that you do not need quotations for strings, only for strings in lists!
 user_group_reference_label = Autor/in

+# If this label is not correctly set, the given article galleys are not displayed in OJS.
 article_text_genre_label = Artikeltext

 file_uploading_ojs_user = ojs_admin
 article_reference_label = ART
 dummy_mail_address = dummy@mail.com